What Does a Human Resources Manager, Generalist, or Director Do?

 A Human Resources generalist, manager, or director plays a wide variety of roles in organizations.
 Depending on the size of the organization, these HR jobs may have overlapping responsibilities.
 In larger organizations, the HR generalist, manager, and director have clearly defined, separated roles in HR management.

-These roles bring progressively more authority and responsibility in the hands of the manager, then the director, and ultimately, the vice president who may lead several departments including administration.
+These roles bring progressively more authority and responsibility in the hands of the manager, then the director, and ultimately, the vice president who may lead several departments including administration, compensation, and employee training and development.

 HR directors, and occasionally HR managers, may head up several different departments that are each led by functional or specialized HR staff such as the training manager, the compensation manager, or the recruiting manager.